jizhang/jizhang.github.com/source/_posts/2024-01-28-define-api-data-models-with-pydantic.md

 ---
 title: Define API Data Models with Pydantic
-categories: [Programming]
-tags: [python, pydantic, flask, openapi]
+tags:
+  - python
+  - pydantic
+  - flask
+  - openapi
+categories:
+  - Programming
+date: 2024-01-28 17:53:28
 ---

-In modern architecutre, frontend and backend are separated and maintained by different teams.
+In modern architecture, frontend and backend are separated and maintained by different teams.
 To cooperate, backend exposes services as API endpoints with carefully designed data models, for both request and response.
 In Python, there are numerous ways to complete this task, such as WTForms, marshmallow.
 There are also frameworks that are designed to build API server, like FastAPI, Connexion, both are built around OpenAPI specification.
-In this artile, I will introduce [Pydantic][1], a validation and serialization library for Python, to build and enforce API request and response models.
-The web framework I choose is Flask, but Pydantic is framework agnostic and can also be used in non-web applications.
+In this article, I will introduce [Pydantic][1], a validation and serialization library for Python, to build and enforce API request and response models.
+The web framework I choose is Flask, but Pydantic is framework-agnostic and can also be used in non-web applications.

 ![Pydantic](/images/api-pydantic/pydantic.png)